hyundai-robotics/doc-hi6-sdk/tml/7-install-sdk.md

 # 1.7 Installing an SDK in a virtual controller environment

-The apps/ folder of the SDK should be copied under the Hi6 home_main folder of the virtual controller.
+The apps/ folder of the SDK should be copied under the ${cont_model} home_main folder of the virtual controller.

 The _common/ folder under the apps/ folder contains the libraries all apps commonly use.